Listen to one of our scientific editorial team members read this article.

-For large cells, you can simply count the cells inside the four large corner squares (Figure 3C-F) and the middle one (Figure 3B).
-For a dense suspension of small cells you may wish to count the cells in the four outer and middle squares of the central square (Figure 3B) or make a more dilute suspension.
+For large cells, you can simply count the cells inside the four large corner squares (Figure 3B–E) and the middle square (Figure 3A).
+For a dense suspension of small cells, you may wish to count the cells in the four outer and middle squares of the central square (Figure 3A) or make a more dilute suspension.

-Remember if a cell overlaps a ruling, count it as “in” if it overlaps the top or right ruling, and “out” if it overlaps the bottom or left ruling (Figure 3G).
+Remember if a cell overlaps a line, count it as “in” if it overlaps the top or right-hand line and “out” if it overlaps the bottom or left-hand line (Figure 3F).

-The area of the middle (Figure 3B) and each corner square (Figure 3C-F) is 1 mm x 1 mm = 1 mm2: the depth of each square is 0.1 mm.
-The final volume of each square at that depth is 100nl.
+The area of the middle (Figure 3A) and each corner square (Figure 3B–E) is 1 mm x 1 mm = 1 mm2.
+The depth of each square is 0.1 mm.
+Hence, the final volume of each square at that depth is 100 nl.

-So, for example, if you diluted your sample 1:1 with Trypan blue, and you counted 325 cells in 4 corner squares plus the central big square, total cells per ml =
+So, for example, if you diluted your sample 1:1 with Trypan blue (dilution factor is 2 in this case), and you counted 325 cells in the four corner squares plus the central big square (number of squares counted is 5), then:

-If you want to know how many cells you have in your original sample, just multiply the cell concentration by total sample volume.
-For example, if your original sample volume is 5 ml, then your sample has a total =
+If you want to know how many cells you have in your original sample, just multiply the cell concentration by the total sample volume.
+For example, if your original sample volume is 5 ml, then: